Chronicle 21. IBERIAN “EL DORADO”

 Next notable culture was that of Tartessos, a harbour city and the surrounding region in southern Iberia (in Andalusia).
 It was the first organized polity of the peninsula, developed culturally and politically by the end of the 2nd millennium BCE.
 The area is mentioned in the Greek mythology of this era as a reminder of the Mycenaean campaigns and presence in Iberia.
 Heracles went to perform two labours there: to kill Geryon and obtain his cattle; and to steal the golden apples of the Hesperides.
 Geryon dwelt in the “Far West” of antiquity, on an island of the Hesperides, Erytheia (Erytheis); that was the name of one of the Hesperides, and also the fearsome giant’s daughter.
 The Occident, and more precisely Iberia, was called Hesperia.
 “Geryon was killed by the great strength of Heracles at sea-circled Erytheis”, sang Hesiod in his Theogony.
 Heracles set up two massive stone spires to stabilize all this area and ensure the safety of ships sailing through the Gibraltar Strait, called the Pillars of Heracles.
 He also founded colonies; among others, Gádeira, on Geryon’s island, where the Phoenicians would later establish their headquarters: Gadir (now Cádiz).
 A tumulus nearby Gádeira was associated with Geryon’s final resting-place; and there are legends about Heracles as being buried in Spain, as well.

 ● Heracles was great-grandson of Perseus, the legendary founder of Mycenae, who killed the Gorgon Medusa.
 To achieve that, he had to find the Hesperides who would give him the necessary weapons.
 Finally, cutting off her head, from her neck sprang Pegasus and Chrysaor (gold + sword), the result of her meeting with Poseidon.
 Later Chrysaor became king of Iberia.
 Geryon, his son and heir, dwelt on the Hesperides island of Erytheia, the “red island” of the Vesper, so called because it lay under the sunrays in the sunset.
-It was identified with Gadir, but there were alternatives, as well, such as one of the Balearics.
-According to Herodotus, Heracles, on his way to this area, crossed the desert of “Libya” (Maghreb) and became so frustrated at the heat that he shot an arrow at Helios, or Sun.
+It was identified with Gadir, there were also alternatives, such as one of the Balearics, or even the Delta in the estuary of the Tartessos river (Guadalquivir; see Chronicle 26, Tartessos and the Phoenicians).
+Heracles, on his way to this area, according to Herodotus, crossed the desert of “Libya” (Maghreb) and became so frustrated at the heat that he shot an arrow at Helios, i.e. the Sun.
 The god, “in admiration of his courage”, gave Heracles the golden cup (boat) he used to sail across the sea from West to East each night.
-Heracles used it to reach Erytheia – a favourite motif of the vase-painters.
-Diodorus, on the contrary, claimed that Heracles raised a large fleet in Crete to sail against Chrysaor, the wealthy king of Iberia, and his three sons.
+Heracles reaching Erytheia on it was a favourite motif of the vase-painters.
+Diodorus Siculus, on the contrary, claimed that Heracles raised a large fleet in Crete to sail against Chrysaor, the wealthy king of Iberia, and his three sons.
 Stesichorus, in the 6th century BCE, composed a Song of Geryon (Γηρυονηΐς), where he made the first reference to Tartessos, with the Hesperides nearby.
 Later Strabo reported the same location in his Geographica.

 ● In the Fortunate Isles, or Isles of the Blessed, heroes and other favoured mortals in the Greek and Celtic mythologies were received into a winterless blissful paradise.
 These islands were thought to lie in the “Western Ocean”, near the “Oceanus River” encircling the earth.
 Strabo located them opposite “Maurusia” (Mauritania, Western Sahara and Morocco), beyond the end of the world, where neither snow nor heavy rains ever fell, with the beneficially invigorating cool breath of Zephyrus constantly blowing.
 Plutarch, referring to these isles several times in his writings, located them firmly in the Atlantic a few days’ sail from Iberia: